-In spite of what movies would have us believe, a gun discharging on impact is not normal.
-Most gun enthusiast groups, including the NRA-owned Shooting Illustrated, recommend that users never try to catch a falling gun, because of the danger of accidentally grabbing the trigger and setting it off.
+In spite of what movies would have us believe, a gun’s discharging on impact is not normal.
+In fact, most gun enthusiast groups, including the NRA-owned Shooting Illustrated, recommend that users never try to catch a falling gun, because of the danger of accidentally grabbing the trigger and setting it off.

 Once a gun has begun to fall, the safest move is to allow it to hit the ground and then carefully retrieve it.
 That’s why it should be, and usually is, an industry standard to make sure guns won’t discharge if dropped.

 However, Sig Sauer is still civilly responsible for any injuries or deaths caused by defects in its products.
-Product liability litigation is a wonderful tool, not only for compensating victims, but for making greed and irresponsibility unprofitable.
+Those who have been injured continue to file lawsuits.
+While we, along with many others, truly wish the company would act responsibly and recall this weapon, they simply refuse and continue to insist that all incidents of accidental discharge are the result of improper handling.
+In situations like this, product liability litigation is a valuable tool, not only for compensating victims but for making greed and irresponsibility unprofitable.

 If you or someone you love has been injured by what you believe is a defective firearm, reach out to the attorneys at The Stoddard Firm who can help.
 Contact us today at 470-467-2200 to speak with a product liability lawyer and learn how we can assist you in obtaining compensation for your injuries and anguish.